michielmulders/token-keys-test-cases/README.md

 ## Which token keys can you set?

-1. **Admin key:** The key which can perform token update and token delete operations on the token.
+1. **Admin key:** This key can perform token update and token delete operations on the token.
 The admin key has the authority to change the supply key, freeze key, pause key, wipe key, and KYC key.
 It can also update the treasury account of the token.
-If empty, the token can be perceived as immutable (not being able to be updated/deleted).
+If empty, the token can be perceived as immutable (not able to be updated/deleted).

 2. **Freeze key:** This key is used to freeze or unfreeze token accounts.
 When an account is frozen, it cannot perform any transactions.